cwchentw/coru/README.md

 * `--start` to set start word of comment text
 * `--end` to set end word of comment text, default to an empty string
+* `--block-start` to set start word of comment block text, default to an empty string
+* `--block-end` to set end word of comment block text, default to an empty string

 ## Note